 With 21 years of experience in SUBTEL certification, at Certificación Telecom we are among the first to implement the compliant QR code system.

-Deadline: February 22, 2026.
-From this date, all WiFi, Bluetooth, Zigbee, RFID and similar equipment must have the mandatory QR code.
+In effect since February 22, 2026.
+All WiFi, Bluetooth, Zigbee, RFID and similar equipment must have the mandatory QR code.
+SUBTEL is actively enforcing.

 Why mandatory QR codes?